 Troubleshooting Elastic Load Balancing: HTTP Errors

 The HTTP method (also called the verb) specifies the action to be performed on the resource receiving an HTTP request.
-The standard methods for HTTP requests are defined in RFC 2616, Hypertext Transfer Protocol-HTTP/1.1.
+The standard methods for HTTP requests are defined in RFC 2616, Method Definitions.
 The standard methods include GET, POST, PUT, HEAD, and OPTIONS.
 Some web applications require (and sometimes introduce) methods that are extensions of HTTP/1.1 methods.
 Common examples of HTTP extended methods include PATCH, REPORT, MKCOL, PROPFIND, MOVE, and LOCK.
 Elastic Load Balancing accepts all standard and non-standard HTTP methods.

 When a load balancer receives an HTTP request, it checks for malformed requests and for the length of the method.
 The total method length in an HTTP request to a load balancer must not exceed 127 characters.
 If the HTTP request passes both checks, the load balancer sends the request to the EC2 instance.
 If the method field in the request is malformed, the load balancer responds with an HTTP 400: BAD_REQUEST error.
 If the length of the method in the request exceeds 127 characters, the load balancer responds with an HTTP 405: METHOD_NOT_ALLOWED error.